 “It’s not that I don’t think we should pay attention to the numbers.
 We did try to contextualize the numbers in the report,” Rockhill says.
 “The Turnkey sites themselves are all pretty different.
 They serve different populations.
-Some of them have beds for people exiting the hospital, they’re medical respite programs, some of them serve domestic violence survivors.”
+Some of them have beds for people exiting the hospital, they’re medical respite programs; some of them serve domestic violence survivors.”

 In interviews with shelter staff, the study also found that privacy could be particularly important for people with identities that might make them targets.
-Directors of Turnkey sites reported that residents could more easily de-escalate otherwise tense situations, including acts of discrimination, if they were offered a private space.
+Directors of Turnkey sites reported that residents could more easily deescalate otherwise tense situations, including acts of discrimination, if they were offered a private space.

 Rockhill says compared to traditional congregate shelters, Turnkey provides a model that is more stable and more supportive of residents’ well being.
 “Our report argues for the value of extended lengths of stay and letting people be on site during the day in private rooms,” she says.

 A separate PSU study from March found congregate shelters sent significantly fewer adults into permanent shelter.
 In that study, researchers found most unsheltered people greatly preferred private shelters to congregate ones.
-Rockhill says the study she led backs those findings—she says she’s a fan of the Turnkey model, and she thinks the state is moving in the right direction with pods and hotels.
+Rockhill says the study she led backs those findings—she says she’s a fan of the Turnkey model and thinks the state is moving in the right direction with pods and hotels.

 “Implicitly, what this says is all those warming shelters, those overnight shelters, those congregate shelters, they’re not really doing very much good,” Rockhill says.
 “A lot of people, especially people who have been homeless for a while, they need a more robust response than what we’ve been providing in terms of emergency shelter.
 This is a piece that’s missing in most communities.”